Superconductivity, Electronic Phase Diagram and Pressure Effect in Sr_{1-x}Pr_{x}FBiS_{2}: Conclusion

 \section{Conclusion}

-In summary, we have reported a newly BiS$_{2}$-based Sr$_{0.5}$Pr$_{0.5}$FBiS$_{2}$ superconductor with $T_c$ of 2.7 K by the measurements of resistivity and magnetic susceptibility.
-We found that $T_c$ is abruptly enhanced from below 2.7 at ambient pressure to about 8.5 K at a critical pressure $P_c =$ 1.5 GPa, and finally reaches about 9.7 K at 2.5 GPa.
-Meanwhile, the normal state resistivity undergoes a semiconductor to metal transition under pressure, and both $T_{min}$ and $E_g$ decrease and almost approach to zero at $P_c $.
-The upper critical field ($\mu_0H_{c2}(0)$) estimated in the high-$T_c$ phase at 2.5 GPa is about 25 T, which excesses the Pauli paramagnetic limit.
-The enhancement of $\mu_0H_{c2}(0)$ under pressure is over ten times larger than that of at ambient pressure.
-As a result, the ratio of $B_{c2}(0)/T_c$ dramatically increases from 0.7 T/K at $P =$ 0 to 2.6 T/K at $P = $2.5 GPa.
-A tentative phase diagram with two distinct superconducting phases and a semiconductor-metal transition in the normal states is also plotted.
+In summary, we have reported the BiS$_{2}$-based Sr$_{1-x}$Pr$_{x}$FBiS$_{2}$ system by the measurements of resistivity, magnetic susceptibility, specific heat and presure effect.
+Our experimental results show that Pr doping can significantly decrease the sample's resistivity and induce superconductivity with the maximum $T_c$ of 2.7 K at $x =$ 0.5, but its normal state resistivity remains the semiconducting-like behaviors.
+However, both the low superconducting shielding volum fractions in $\chi(T)$ and the absence of the superconducting transition jump in $C(T)$ obviously point to a filamentary superconductivity in the Pr-doping samples.
+Applying a pressure can abruptly enhance $T_c$ from 2.7 K at ambient pressure to about 8.5 K at a critical pressure $P_c =$ 1.5 GPa, reaching about 9.7 K at 2.5 GPa.
+Meanwhile, the normal state resistivity undergoes a semiconductor to metal transition, and both $T_{min}$ and $E_g$ decrease and almost approach zero at $P_c $.
+Two superconducting states including the low-$T_c$ phase and the high-$T_c$ phase are separated by a coexisting area at the near critical pressure $P_c$.
+We believe that the low-$T_c$ phase is from the filamentary superconductivity because of weak orbitals overlap while the bulk superconductivity may be induced in the high-$T_c$ phase due to the structure transition from tetragonal phase to trigonal phase under pressure.
+Moreover, the upper critical field ($\mu_0H_{c2}(0)$) estimated in the high-$T_c$ phase at 2.5 GPa is over ten times larger than that of at ambient pressure.
+As a result, the ratio of $B_{c2}(0)/T_c$ dramatically increases from 0.6 T/K at $P =$ 0 to 2.6 T/K at $P = $2.5 GPa.
 All these results suggest that the two different superconducting phases may possess the different origin and deserve to be investigated by further experiments.